-Tropical American Watergrass (Luziola subintegra)
+Tropical American Water Grass (Luziola subintegra)

-SUMMARY: Tropical American watergrass was first discovered in North America in 2007 in Lake Okeechobee (Kunzer and Bodle 2007).
-This perennial South American grass grows floating or emergent with prostrate creeping culms that form dense mats (Figure 7-17).
-UF researchers found that plants annually produces hundreds fertile seeds, which remain viable for long periods.
-Plants decline in winter, new spring and summer growth occurs from seed and surviving rhizomes.
+Tropical American water grass was first discovered in North America in 2007 in Lake Okeechobee (Kunzer and Bodle 2008).
+This perennial South American grass grows floating or emergent with prostrate creeping culms that form dense mats (Figure 7-21).
+UF researchers found that plants annually produce hundreds of fertile seeds, which remain viable for long periods.
+Plants decline in winter; new spring and summer growth occurs from seeds and surviving rhizomes.
 Managers aim to treat the plants before the onset of fall flowering.
-In 2013, the District treated 800 acres of tropical American watergrass in Lake Okeechobee.
+In 2013, SFWMD treated 320 ha of tropical American water grass in Lake Okeechobee.
 Everglade snail kite (Rostrhamus sociabilis) activity has halted treatments for months.
-Failure to treat in these areas enables the plant to expand until treatments can resume.
+Failure to treat in these areas allows the plant to expand until treatments can resume.

-Figure 7-17.
-Dense floating mats of tropical American watergrass L. subintegra (photo by FWC).
+Figure 7-21.
+Dense floating mats of tropical American water grass (photo by FWC).

 Distribution: To date, the plant has been found in only two locations-Lake Okeechobee and one site in Miami-Dade County.
 The latter was eradicated.
 In Lake Okeechobee, the plant has spread well beyond its initial establishment area, although still within the lake's levee system.
 Continued treatments may not contain the plant much longer.
-It is likely that the plant will be transported outside the lake via wildlife or water releases.
+It is likely the plant will be transported outside the lake via wildlife or water releases.

 Control Tools: Herbicides are the only control tool currently available.
-Trials with several of the newly-labeled aquatic herbicides, separately and in combinations, may provide more control methods and prevent possible development of herbicide resistance to currently used herbicides.
-Little likelihood exists for biological control of tropical American watergrass.
-As a grass in the rice tribe (Oryzeae), the importance of rice agriculture could limit biological control investigations.
+Trials with several newly labeled aquatic herbicides, separately and in combination, may provide more control methods and prevent possible development of herbicide resistance to currently used herbicides.
+Little likelihood exists for biological control of tropical American water grass.
+As a grass in the rice tribe (Oryzeae), the importance of rice agriculture probably will limit biological control as an option.